9001/copyparty/README.md

 # performance

-defaults are good for most cases, don't mind the `cannot efficiently use multiple CPU cores` message, it's very unlikely to be a problem
+defaults are good for most cases

+you can ignore the `cannot efficiently use multiple CPU cores` message, it's very unlikely to be a problem

 below are some tweaks roughly ordered by usefulness: